A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

-The normalised doubled adjacency matrix ($AA/N$) and the unnormalised doubled adjacency matrix ($AA$) yield equivalent spectral embeddings, as normalisation simply rescales the singular values and therefore affects only the variance.
-Consequently, without loss of generality, we use the unnormalised version, which corresponds to a weighted SBM with Poisson–Binomial edge weights.
+The normalised doubled adjacency matrix ($AA/N$) and the unnormalised doubled adjacency matrix ($AA$) yield equivalent spectral embeddings, as normalisation simply rescales the singular values.
+Consequently, without loss of generality, we use the unnormalised version, which corresponds to a weighted SBM with Poisson-Binomial edge weights.

-Our key idea in the proposed algorithm is to compute a spectral embedding of the unnormalised doubled adjacency matrix.
-We show in Section ~\ref{sec4} that the spectral embedding of our unnormalised doubled adjacency matrix provides a tighter concentration bound than unnormalised adjacency matrix in terms of Frobenius norm.
-We then provide a consistent cluster assignment via $k$-means \parencite{macqueen1967multivariate, lloyd1982least} or Gaussian mixture model \parencite{mclachlan1988mixture, dempster1977maximum} applied to the embedding.
-We describe the steps of the proposed algorithm (DASE-CLUST) below.
+Our proposed clustering algorithm is based on forming a spectral embedding of the unnormalised doubled adjacency matrix.
+Whilst similar in nature to the clustering using ASE (Algorithm \ref{alg:ASE}), this subtle change in embedding matrix has significant consequences.
+More specifically, we show in Section \ref{sec:theory} that the spectral embedding of our unnormalised doubled adjacency matrix provides a tighter concentration bound for misclustering rates than that of the unnormalised adjacency matrix, in terms of the Frobenius norm metric.
+We then provide a consistent node cluster assignment via $k$-means or a Gaussian mixture model applied to our embedding.
+The steps of the proposed algorithm (\dasec) are summarised below in Algorithm \ref{alg:DASE}.

-\text{} \\ As the fourth (or the sixth) step of Algorithm \ref{alg:DASE}, we need to compute the $d$ largest singular values and their corresponding singular vectors.
-However, calculating all $N$ singular values and vectors is computationally expensive.
-To improve the computational efficiency, we can directly compute only the $d$ largest singular values and vectors using \texttt{svds} from the \texttt{scipy.sparse.linalg} package \parencite{2020SciPy-NMeth} in \texttt{Python}.